Large Language Model assisted Hybrid Fuzzing: LLM-assisted Hybrid Fuzzing

-The final step of \autoref{alg:slicing} is to accumulate the slice from the sliced trace (see \autoref{line:render_begin}-\autoref{line:render_end}).
-This essentially accumulates fragments from the original source file(s) into $\mathcal{S}$, represented as a set of source {\em file ranges}.
-First, for each statement $s \in \mathcal{T}_\mathit{slice}$, the algorithm accumulates the file range corresponding to the statement $s$.
-Next, the algorithm copies relevant {\em context} for $s$.
-Broadly, this includes all elements of the {\em Abstract Syntax Tree} (AST) corresponding to: \begin{enumerate}[leftmargin=*] \item the {\em control-flow structure} enclosing $s$, including \texttt{if}-, \texttt{while}-, \texttt{for}-, and \texttt{switch}- statements; \item the enclosing function definition, including types and parameters; \item declarations (local and global) for each variable used by $s$; \item syntax necessary to parse any of the above, including braces (\verb+{+/\verb+}+) and semicolons (\verb+;+). \end{enumerate} Finally, the set of file ranges in {\em flattened} into a string suitable for prompt generation.
-This is essentially a post-processing step, and attempts to preserve the original file formatting and comments, where relevant.
+Once these are built, the modified dynamic slice is constructed.
+It iterates over the execution trace in reverse order, and collects all statements $\mathit{stmts}$ that $\mathit{condStmt}$ is (transitively) data dependent (lines 7--12).
+It then accumulates the $\mathit{slice}$ from the data-dependent statements $\mathit{stmts}$ (lines 13--15).
+This essentially accumulates fragments of the original source file(s) into a coherent slice.
+For each statement $s \in \mathit{stmts}$, it accumulates $s$ as well as any {\em context} of $s$.
+Broadly, the context includes all elements of the AST: \begin{enumerate}[leftmargin=*] \item control-flow structure enclosing $s$, including \texttt{if}-, \texttt{while}-, \texttt{for}-, and \texttt{switch}- statements; \item enclosing function definition, including types/parameters; \item declarations (local and global) for each variable used by $s$; \item syntax necessary to parse any of the above, including braces (\verb+{+/\verb+}+) and semicolons (\verb+;+); \item formatting (whitespace) and comments. \end{enumerate} Finally, the collected set of file ranges in {\em flattened} into a string suitable for prompt generation, preserving the original file formatting and ordering (line 16).